offbynull/learn/Bioinformatics/input/input.md

 | TGC      | 29          |
 | TGT      | 1           |

-Since the genome is known to have less than 50% repeats, the dominate number of copies is likely maps to 1 instance of that read_SEQ appearing in the genome.
-Since the dominate number is ~30 ...
+Since the genome is known to have less than 50% repeats, the dominate number of copies likely maps to 1 instance of that read_SEQ appearing in the genome.
+Since the dominate number is ~30, divide the number of copies for each read_SEQ by ~30 to find out roughly how many times each read_SEQ appears in the genome ...

 | Read_SEQ | # of Copies | # of Appearances in Genome |
 |----------|-------------|----------------------------|